-2. God allows evil so that sinners, every accountable person, can live because God loves all and wants everyone to be saved (1 Tim 2:4; 2 Pet 3:9).
+2. God allows evil so that people can sin and continue living, because God loves all and wants everyone to be saved (1 Tim 2:4; 2 Pet 3:9).

-3. God allows evil and that allows the greatest acts of good — repentance, mercy, compassion, forgiveness, comfort, & relief — that cannot exist otherwise (Luke 5:32; 6:20–49).
+3. God allows evil and that allows the greatest acts of good — repentance, mercy, compassion, forgiveness, comfort, and relief — that cannot exist otherwise (Luke 5:32; 6:20–49).